 <NOTE: This template is to be used by developers of S-100 based product specifications.
 The main guidance for creating an S-100 product specification is found in S-100 Part 11.
 However, it may be necessary to refer to other parts of S-100 for more information and guidance for particular sections, therefore references to relevant parts of S-100 have been added to certain clause headings.>

+<This template is not normative as regards document styles.>

-Document Control
+Document History

+Changes to this Specification are coordinated by the [Working Group or Project Team].
+New editions will be made available via the IHO web site.
+Maintenance of the Specification shall conform to IHO Resolution 2/2007 (as amended).